SDMC Budget: Proposal to hike property tax rejected; parks to have yoga centres | Education

 During the discussion, he also proposed that no fee shall be charged for SDMC officials, its employees and their families for entering 'Waste To Wonder' Park and Bharat Darshan Park.

-Proposal was also made to set up blood pressure and sugar level testing machines at least at two locations in each ward for needy patients so that they could avail free-of-cost testing facilities.
+Proposal was also made to set up blood pressure and sugar level testing machines at least at two locations in each ward, for needy patients so they could avail free of cost testing facilities.

-The Leader of House also proposed to give bicycles to class 4 students, and said bicycles will be given to top 10 students (five boys and five girls), based on their academic performance in class 3.
+Leader of House also proposed to give bicycles to class 4 students, and said bicycles will be given to top 10 students (five boys and five Girls), based on their academic performance in class 3.

-The SDMC commissioner while presenting revised budget estimates for 2021-22 and budget estimates for 2022-23, also had said that to mark the occasion of 75th year of India's Independence, 'Shaheedi Park' and Bollywood Park' were to be developed on the lines of the 'Bharat Darshan Park'.
+Meanwhile, Leader of Opposition in SDMC and AAP councillor Prem Chauhan alleged that the SDMC budget is a ''living expression of the BJP's fraudulent promises, which it has been making in the corporation for the past 15 years.
+Only future plans have been presented in this document.
+What promises did they make previously, and how many of those they fulfilled, they did not specify anywhere.''
+Clearly, they have ''not been able to keep any of their promises''.
+Employees, particularly sanitation warriors, have not been given even the most basic of facilities, he claimed.

+He also alleged that the budget has failed to provide any suggestion or policy to combat corruption in the corporation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)